|

 manuscripts were copied.
 This became a model for what soon became the universal

+practice at monasteries for many centuries.
 Genevieve (422-500) lived in Paris when Attila and his

 Huns invaded France in 451.
 She assured the inhabitants of Paris that God would